Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: System Model

 A key assumption in this policy is that the BS has perfect CSI knowledge of the uplink and thus, a perfect alignment of the BS beam maximum gain direction with the line toward the receiver is achievable.
 However, the direction of the maximum gain of the receiver's antenna is not fully aligned with the direction of maximum gain of each BS transmitting beam.
 Let $\varphi_i^x$ denote the angular distance between the direction of the line connecting the receiver and a BS $x \in \Psi_{bs}$ and the direction, $\phi_0^i$, of maximum directivity of a receiver's beam $i$.
 Therefore, for a BS $x \in \Psi_{bs}$, $\phi_x$ denotes its polar coordinate, and $\varphi_i^x$ is given by $\varphi_i^x=|\phi_0^{i}-\phi_x|$.
 By further considering the Euclidean distances of the BSs from the origin, $r_x$, the location of the serving BS and the receiving beam are chosen by the receiver as

 Having selected $x_0$ and $i$, the angle $\varphi_i^x$ is denoted as $\varphi_r$ in Fig. 2.
 In this case, $\varphi_{r}$ can be modeled as a uniform random variable, i.e., $\varphi_{r} \sim U[0,\frac{\phi_{3dB}}{2}]$, where $\phi_{3dB}$ denotes the half-power beamwidth of the user receiving beam.
 Clearly, the serving BS may not necessarily be the nearest one to the receiver.
 Instead, it may lie close to the direction of the maximum directivity gain of a receiver's beam and thus providing maximum received power.
 Eq.
-(10) indicates that the receiver performs scanning for each beam to identify the serving BS by jointly considering both the angular distance of the BSs, from the direction of each beam's maxima, and the Euclidean distance of the BSs, respectively to maximize the received power.
-Note that the serving BS can lie anywhere in $\mathbf{b}(\mathbf{o},R_L)$.
+(11) indicates that the receiver performs scanning for each beam to identify the serving BS by jointly considering both the angular distance of the BSs, from the direction of each beam's maxima, and the Euclidean distance of the BSs, respectively to maximize the received power.